xNuclearSquirrel/SquirrelReceiver/README.md

 >Note: For more information about SquirrelCast and how to get it, look here: https://github.com/xNuclearSquirrel/SquirrlCast-Public

-4. In the **Goggles WiFi Settings** card, you can view the current SSID/Password or enter a new SSID and Password.
+4. In the **Goggles WiFi Settings** tab, you can view the current SSID/Password or enter a new SSID and Password.
-5. Tap **Set** to push your desired configuration to the Goggles.
+5. Tap **Set** to push your desired configuration to the goggles.
-6. On your Goggles, swipe down to access the top bar menu and enable **Share Liveview to Mobile Device via Wi-Fi** to broadcast the signal.
+6. On your goggles, swipe down to access the top bar menu and enable **Share Liveview to Mobile Device via Wi-Fi** to broadcast the signal.

 ![Share Liveview to Mobile Device via Wi-Fi](liveview.png)

 6. On your Windows PC, scan for WiFi networks and connect to the SSID you configured in Step 3 using your set password.

 ### 2. Software Activation
 SquirrelReceiver requires a one-time hardware activation via the SquirrelCast Android app.
 1. Launch SquirrelReceiver on your Windows PC.